Guide to finding the cheapest and best option for your international money transfers.

-Many money transfer companies allow you to set up alerts and some even allow you to execute transfers if you reach certain currency pairings.
+Many services allow you to set up alerts and some even allow you to execute transfers if you reach certain currency pairings.

-Some money transfer companies are simply not willing to negotiate when it comes to giving you are better deal, but others are.
+Some services are simply not willing to negotiate when it comes to giving you are better deal, but others are.
 A simple call can save you hundreds or maybe even thousands.
 In general companies that are great at smaller transfers are already rock bottom and are mostly online, so negotiating is not an option.
 Some do however have “Fee Free” transfers.

 TorFX on the other hand is all about speaking on the phone and keeping you happy.
 With larger amounts and if you do multiple transactions over a period of time, it is well worth speaking to your appointed “Personal Account Manager” about the options available.